-9 1324 Roscoe Rd.
+₹ 1324 Roscoe Rd.

-678-633-5509

 The crowning gem of this property is the original 1852 historic farmhouse, making it the perfect Southern wedding venue.
-The Main House still has all its original historic charm, while offering the contemporary amenities
+The Main House still has all its original historic charm, while offering the contemporary amenities guests need.

+Wadsworth Auditorium

-Wadsworth Auditorium ♀25 Jefferson St. ↓ 770-253-2682
+♀ 25 Jefferson St.► 770-253-2682

-T70-253-2682 This restored, historic 624-seat auditorium was built in 1938 as part of the municipal building complex.
+This restored, historic 624-seat auditorium was built in 1938 as part of the municipal building complex.
 For more than 80 years, this Art Deco-style building has served many purposes and has become a special place for memories for audiences.